 The thing to realize is that anyone new to your business or your site will see things in the same manner.
 Without having a behind-the-scenes view of things or an understanding of what it is you are really trying to say with your blog, you may feel your inbound marketing campaign efforts are already paying off.
 But it could always be better.
 If you are already disappointed with your content marketing results then it is time to find out what is wrong with it and how it could be improved.

-One of the most important things a new employee has to offer you is a view to understand how others see your business, site or blog content.
+One of the most important things a new employee has to offer you is a view to understanding how others see your business, site, or blog content.
 Get feedback from these new staff members.
-In fact, asking them for questions they may have about any of these things during the initial interview will help you gain some insight.
+In fact, asking them questions they may have about any of these things during the initial interview will help you gain some insight.

 Sure, you know what you are trying to convey as a message in your inbound marketing efforts but do others?
 Ask them for direct feedback.
 Once you have hired someone, have them review your site and your blog and see if they have any questions.
 This will help you see where a prospective customer could also get confused.

 This is the easy part.
 It’s very simple and easy to get started.
 With our newest employee, Ashley, we asked her to start by reviewing our blog and our marketing emails.
 We asked for her honest opinion and to jot every single question she had as she read the materials.

 The result?
 We got questions that we thought were ‘old hat’ and basics we had covered eons ago.
 Questions we’d never dare ask ourselves but which probably occupy the mind of every visitor to our website.
 ‘What is inbound marketing?‘, ‘What is internet marketing?’, ‘How does search engine optimization work?’, ‘What’s the difference?’, ‘Why do we use WordPress?’, and on and on.
 And there you’ve got a ton of blog content ideas that you’ll start to see published on our site in the coming weeks and months.